pingcap/docs-cn/tools/data-migration-troubleshooting.md

     - Whether `binlog_format=ROW` (DM only supports the binlog synchronization in the ROW format
     - Whether `binlog_row_image=FULL` (DM only supports `binlog_row_image=FULL`)

-+ The privileges of the upstream MySQL instance
++ The privileges of the upstream MySQL instance user

     The MySQL user in DM configuration needs to have the following privileges at least: